agx/feedbackd/doc/feedback-themes.rst

 Sound feedbacks specify an event name from a XDG sound theme.
 Sound themes are described in the ``Sound theme spec`` at https://freedesktop.org/wiki/Specifications/sound-theme-spec/

+- `event-name`: The sound event name to use.

 VibraRumble feedback
 ~~~~~~~~~~~~~~~~~~~~